uom-mde/foundation-s/README.md

 # Foundation S

 University of Manchester branded Omeka S theme based on ZURB Foundation Sites.
+Allows use of Agile Humanities' Agile Theme Tools (fork from Dartmouth College) with the Omeka S Foundation theme.
 It currently comes with a default stylesheet for prototyping as well as 3 other style options.

 ## Installation